github-education-resources/teachers_pet/README.md

 One issue will be opened in every repo defined by the `students` file and repository name given by the user.

+Open issues in student repos as a way to list requirements of the assignment, goals, or instructions for patching.

 ### Pulling repositories for grading

 When grading, use the `clone_repos` script to clone all the repositories in the organization that match the username-repository naming scheme that is generated when `create_repos` is run.